 Choose from concentrations in:

-Suffolk is home to the renowned Center for Crime & Justice Research.
+The concentration in Crime & Justice gives students the knowledge and skills to be effective in the various fields of adult and juvenile justice, youth development, community justice, criminal justice, victim advocacy, and human services.
+Suffolk is also home to the renowned Center for Crime & Justice Research.
 You’ll have the opportunity to work with the center to conduct specialized research projects to assist government agencies, private businesses, community groups, and academic institutions, and local courts.
-Consider this track if you want to pursue a career in criminology, victim advocacy, or legal work.

-The Sociology Department also offers a (non-licensure granting) minor in Education Studies.
+The Sociology Department also offers a minor in Education Studies.